telerik/kendo-ui-core/docs/AngularJS/leak.md

 <img src="leak-kendo-grid-gc.png" width="600" />

-Based on this research, we consider the memory usage of the Kendo UI directives (although not perfect) to be unavoidable given the AngularJS context.
+Based on this research, you can consider the memory usage of the Kendo UI directives (although not perfect) to be unavoidable given the AngularJS context.

 > **Important**
-> Worth noticing is that the majority of the Kendo UI widgets do not exhibit such leaks outside of the AngularJS context.
+> Note that the majority of Kendo UI widgets do not exhibit such leaks outside of the AngularJS context.

-One fix that has worked has been to clean up before a route change.
-So wherever we change to a new route via $location.path('/my/new/route'), we execute some extra code to clear out the HTML in the prior view using:
+A fix that works is to clean up before a route change.
+So, wherever you change to a new route via `$location.path('/my/new/route')`, you execute some extra code to clear out the HTML in the prior view using:

     kendo.destroy(document.body);
     $('.view-root-node').html('');